IvanMaksymov/Balanced-Ternary-Neural-Networks-and-ALU-Emulator-in-MATLAB/README.md

 W₁ = W₁ - α × (∂L/∂v₁ × xᵀ)
 ```

+These computations are followed by argmax classification, which is a standard approach for multi-class SVM without softmax.

 ### Parameters
 - `alpha`: Learning rate for gradient descent
 - `tf`: Ternarisation threshold for weights and activations
 - `C`: SVM regularisation parameter (default: 0.1)
+- I note that, currently, there is no direct regularisation (the algorithm is mostly experimental)